Fair94/Project_back_end_Giuseppe_Calvaruso/README.md

 ## HOW TO:
 In this section I will tell you what do you need to set up the environment in order to test the app.
 1)```Intellij```: Download it from https://www.jetbrains.com/idea/download/?section=windows
-    Install it
+    Install it  , follow automatic configuration
 2)```PgAdmin and Postgre SQL``` : Download it from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
-Install it
+Install it, configure it, open it, create a database
 3)```Postman```: Useful tool to test the app.
 Download it from https://www.postman.com/downloads/
-Install it
+Install it, you do  need to create an account
-4)```Project ```: Download the folder from github.After that, you need to open the folder inside intellij.
+4)```Project ```: Download the folder from github.After that, you need to open the folder inside intellij. , unzip it.
+Open intellij, open the unzipped folder.
 After you open it, you need to import dependencies.
+Usually intellij do this automatically.
+You can see the progress in the right bottom corner of intellij
 5)```Env.properties```: I've left an env.properties example file in resources folder .
 You need to rename it exactly ```env.properties```
 In the fields inside the file , you need to add:
 ```DB_URL= (after the = you need to put the database url, usually beginning with jdbc:postgresql://localhost:5432/db_name.
 Check it inside pgadmin Setting )```